wokan0306/wokan0306/README.md

-- 👋 Hi, I’m Stan Kan, a final year data science student from the Hong Kong University of Science and Technology.
+- 👋 Hi, I’m Stan Kan, a graduated data science student from the Hong Kong University of Science and Technology.
-- 👀 My research interest is computer vision and remote sensing.
+- 👀 My research interest is data analysis, big data analytics and AI appications.
-- 🌱 I’m currently working in a school-based project in studying urban morphology via deep learning methods.
 - 📫 You can reach me by emailing me: wokan0603@gmail.com